URBREATH/15-minutes-city/README.md

 A separate `parameters_<city>.ini` file is created for each city that requires computation, stored in the parameters folder.

 The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg.
 The script also allows the use of an external grid, if provided via the `grid_gpkg` parameter.
+The area of interest is divided into **hexagons** with a default hex_diameter_m (125 m), generated only where OSM street nodes exist.
+Grid parameters are computed and stored in a CSV file (grid_parameters.csv), including the area extent and the hex_radius_m, defined as hex_diameter_m / 2.
+If virtual_nodes = true, a virtual node is placed at each hexagon centroid, and a connecting edge is added to the nearest OSM street node, extending the network to ensure full hexagon coverage.

 ## JSON payload